Dr. Herscowitz is a Professor Emeritus of Microbiology & Immunology at the Georgetown University Medical Center.

 - Contact: (202) 687-1239; firstname.lastname@example.org

 Over the past 35 years, I have carried out research in the area of cellular and molecular immunology which was focused on defining the immunological functions of the alveolar macrophage in both animal and human model systems.
 During this period I supervised the dissertation research of 10 pre-doctoral students and trained 9 post-doctoral Fellows in my laboratory.
 More recently, I have been involved as a collaborator in translational research in the area of immunotherapy and gene therapy of breast and other cancers.
-In my current role as Senior Associate Dean for Faculty and Academic Affairs, I manage critical faculty issues, such as promotion and tenure, ethics, faculty development, and career development programs.
-I have responsibility for oversight of faculty and staff hires, development and implementation of annual faculty performance metrics, and selection and nomination of candidates for external award programs.
-I also serve as a key advisor on the Medical Center’s Executive management team working with the EVP, COO, and CFO to ensure effective operation at the Medical Center.
-I play a role in human resources, facilities and space issues, and in the current financial and programmatic restructuring efforts at the Medical Center as well as serve as a liaison from the Medical Center to University and MedStar Health leadership.
+I also served as a key advisor on the Medical Center’s Executive management team working with the EVP, COO, and CFO to ensure effective operation at the Medical Center.
+I played a role in human resources, facilities and space issues, and in the current financial and programmatic restructuring efforts at the Medical Center as well as serve as a liaison from the Medical Center to University and MedStar Health leadership.

 - Isaacs C, Slack R, Gehan E, Ballen K, Boccia R, Areman E, Kramer R, Hayes DF, Herscowitz H, Lippman M. A multicenter randomized clinical trial evaluating interleukin-2 activated hematopoietic stem cell transplantation and post-transplant IL-2 for high risk breast cancer patients.
 2005.
 Breast Cancer Research and Treatment, 93(2):125-34.